 Why do TEFL courses have different numbers of hours?

-The hours are an average of how long it should take you to complete your qualification.
+The hours are also an average of how long it should take you to complete your qualification.
 People do learn at varying paces though so, if you do the 180-hour TEFL course (which you’re given 6 months to complete) you might manage to complete it in 5-6 weeks, if you do it more full-time.

 Which course is best for teaching online?